Rich representations and superrigidity: General Hodge theoretic statement: from typical to atypical intersections

-\begin{rmk} Two complex principally polarized abelian varieties $A,B$ that are isogenous in the usual sense (either via a polarized or an unpolarized isogeny), are also isogenous in the sense of \Cref{def:isog}.
+\begin{defi} Let $\mathbb{V}_1, \VV_2\in \Z VHS/S$.
+We say that $\VV_1$ and $\VV_2$ are \emph{isogenous} if there is an equivalence of tensor categories $\langle \VV_{1,\Q} \rangle^\otimes \cong \langle \VV_{2,\Q} \rangle^\otimes$, where $ \langle \VV_{i,\Q} \rangle^\otimes$ denotes the smallest Tannakian subcategory of $\Q VHS$'s containing $\VV_{i,\Q}$. \end{defi} Of course the Tannakian categories $\langle \VV_{i,\Q} \rangle^\otimes$ appearing above are equivalent (as tensor categories) to the category of finite dimensional representations of their generic Mumford-Tate group.
+(The equivalence is realized by the functor of $\otimes$-automorphisms of the fiber functor).
+It can happen that two VHS have isomorphic Mumford-Tate groups, but the isomorphism does not induce an equivalence of tenor categories.
+C.f.
+Def.
+1.10 and Thm.
+2.11 in the article of Deligne and Milne\cite{zbMATH03728195}. \begin{rmk} If two complex principally polarized abelian varieties $A,B$ that are isogenous in the usual sense (either via a polarized or an unpolarized isogeny), then the Hodge structures $H^1(A,\Z), H^1(B,\Z)$ also isogenous in the sense of \Cref{def:isog} (here we take as base $S$ the spectrum of $\C$).
 However the converse is in general not true, for example $H^1(A,\Z)$ is isogenous to $H^1(A\times A, \Z)$.
 However, for two principally polarized $g$-dimensional abelian varieties with Mumford--Tate group $\mathbf{GSp}_{2g}$ the two notions agree, since this is the case when the Mumford--Tate group is as big as possible. \end{rmk}

 Note that isogeny is an equivalence relation which we denote by $\VV_1\simeq \VV_2$.
 Let $\Gamma_1\backslash D_1$ and $\Gamma_2\backslash D_2$ be two Mumford--Tate Domains.
 A \emph{modular correspondence} between $\Gamma_1\backslash D_1$ and $\Gamma_2\backslash D_2$ is a subvariety